 Time filter: select Last 28 days to open a dropdown of additional timeframe options.

 Select Custom range to enter your own dates for a timeframe that can begin as far back as class creation.

 Read your data

-Average Accuracy Rate: Hover over any of the bar graphs for a detailed breakdown of error types in that passage.
+Hover over the bar graph for any assignment for a detailed breakdown of error types and number of occurrences.